 What are Hybrid Securities?

 Hybrid securities are investment instruments that combine the features of pure equities and pure bonds.
 These securities tend to offer a higher return than pure fixed income securities such as bonds but a lower return than pure variable income securities such as equities.
-They are considered riskier than pure variable income securities such as equities but less risky than pure fixed income securities.
+They are considered less riskier than pure variable income securities such as equities but more risky than pure fixed income securities.

 Returns from Hybrid Securities

 The return generated by a hybrid security can be divided into two components: The fixed income component (the bond part) and the variable income component (the equity part).

 Similar to most fixed income instruments, hybrid securities typically pay a certain proportion of the face value of the security as a return in each time period (usually annually) until the security matures.

 At maturity, the value of hybrid securities usually depends on the price of some other underlying security or set of securities.
 Unlike bonds, which return their full face value at maturity, hybrid securities usually return an amount different from their initial face value.
 This is why hybrid securities are considered riskier than pure fixed income securities.

 Examples of Hybrid Securities

 Holders of preferred stocks receive dividends before the holders of common stocks.
 Also, the dividend received by the holders of preferred stocks is usually different from the dividend received by the holders of common stocks.
 Preferred stocks are considered safer than common stocks but less safe than bonds.